Screenability 2018 at Sydney Film Festival: Your Complete Guide

 Meet the Filmmakers: Screenability

-This event is in conjunction with the Australian Film, Radio & Television School (AFTRS) and Accessible Arts.
+This event is in conjunction with the Australian Film, Television and Radio School (AFTRS) and Accessible Arts.
 Join in after the screening of The Sign For Love, for an in-depth discussion about the opportunities available to and the support for filmmakers from the Screenability program strand.

 Saturday 16 June 4:15 pm, AFTRS